 One of the best examples of creating an emotional connection comes from Zappos:

 When a customer was late on returning a pair of shoes due to her mother passing away.
 When Zappos found out what happened, they took care of the return shipping and had a courier pick up the shoes without cost.
 But, Zappos didn't stop there.
 The next day, the customer arrived home to a bouquet of flowers with a note from the Zappos Customer Success team who sent their condolences.

 Research by the Journal of Consumer Research has found that more than 50% of an experience is based on an emotion as emotions shape the attitudes that drive decisions.

 Customers become loyal because they are emotionally attached and they remember how they feel when they use a product or service.
 A business that optimizes for an emotional connection outperforms competitors by 85% in sales growth.

-And of course, it’s even possible to make outbound calls to customers in order to gain more insightful feedback.
+Of course, it’s possible to make outbound sales calls to customers in order to gain more insightful feedback.

 By following the steps above, you now know what customers think about the quality of your service compared to the customer experience principles you have defined.
 The next step is to identify the training needs for each individual member of your customer support team.

 Many organizations assess the quality of phone and email communication, however, a quality framework takes this assessment one step further by scheduling and tracking your teams development through coaching, eLearning and group training.